Get exclusive member benefits & effect social change. Join Today

 Certain diseases result in the growth of an excess number of antibody-producing cells.
-In some diseases these cells can produce a large amount of antibodies that are all exactly the same.
+In some diseases, these cells can produce a large number of antibodies that are all exactly the same.
 These are called monoclonal antibodies.
-In a serum immunofixation (IFX) test, they appear as a spike called an M spike in this test.
+In a serum immunofixation (IFX) test, they appear as a spike called an M spike.
 They are considered to be abnormal Ig.

 In addition to detecting Ig, the IFX test can identify the type of abnormal Ig present.
 This information can be helpful in establishing a diagnosis.

 The IFX test is often used to diagnose multiple myeloma or Waldenstrom’s macroglobulinemia, when symptoms of the disorders are present.
 Both conditions produce abnormal Ig.
 Clinical symptoms of multiple myeloma include:

 This test alone cannot be used to make a diagnosis.
 The test only indicates whether abnormal Ig is present.

 Another test must be used to measure the amount of abnormal Ig in the blood.
 This test is called serum protein electrophoresis (SPEP) test.
 Your doctor can use it to confirm certain diagnoses.

 The IFX test can also be used to study changes in the structure of normal proteins in the blood.
 One example is glucose-6-phosphate dehydrogenase.
 This protein enables red blood cells to function properly.
 Changes can lead to red blood cell problems.
 These changes can be detected through an IFX test.

 The IFX test is performed on a blood sample.
 The blood sample is taken from your arm by a nurse or lab technician.
 The blood will be collected in a tube and sent to a lab for analysis.
 Your doctor will be able to explain your results.